 If in your research you determine that further study is essential, make sure you then research your course options thoroughly.
 Carefully review the subject outline and content and speak to the course coordinator to make sure it is definitely the right course to fill in those gaps.

 I also recommend looking at free online courses as a ‘taster’ before signing up to years of study.
 There are some fantastic free online courses available on the following websites: Alison.com, Coursera.org, and Futurelearn.com.

 If you determine that further study isn’t essential, then continue to develop your industry connections, get out there and meet people in your industry of interest, get active on LinkedIn and make sure your marketing materials are the best they can be.

 Written by Leah Lambart, founder of Relaunch Me.
-Leah Lambart is an experienced career coach offering specialised return-to-work coaching programs.
-These programs are tailored for the individual but may include career counselling, interview coaching, LinkedIn coaching and job search coaching.
+Leah Lambart is an experienced career coach offering specialized return-to-work coaching programs.
+These programs are tailored for the individual but may include career counseling, interview coaching, LinkedIn coaching, and job search coaching.